What's Happens in a Life Group?

-- By being in a small group, you can expect to connect with others through a common activity, engage in life-giving conversation and request prayer.
+- By being in a life group, you can expect to connect with others through a common activity, engage in life-giving conversation and request prayer.

-- Small groups happen wherever group leaders want them to meet.
+- Life groups happen wherever group leaders want them to meet.
 Our groups all meet in the Metro-Detroit area.

 How Long Does a Typical Small Group Stay Together?